morphismtech/distributors/README.md

 Since "profunctor" became the standard nomenclature, we reappropriate "distributor" to describe a profunctor on a [distributive category](https://ncatlab.org/nlab/show/distributive+category).

 This library provides a study of `Monoidal` profunctors, `Distributor`s, `Alternator`s and `Filtrator`s.
 These profunctor constraints are analogous to `Applicative`, `Alternative` and `Filterable` functors.
 Examples of `Distributor`s will include printers and parsers, and it is demonstrated how to write a single term for both.
 Profunctors naturally give rise to optics and this library also studies some previously discovered optics, `PartialIso`s, `Monocle`s, `Grate`s and `Wither`s and also defines new optics, `Diopter`s and `Bifocal`s.
-Finally, an application of distributors is demonstrated by unifying Backus-Naur form grammars with invertible parsers, giving users a powerful playground for front-end language design.
+Finally, an application of distributors is demonstrated by unifying Backus-Naur form grammars with invertible parsers, giving users a powerful playground for language syntax design.

 ## previous work